(Courtesy of Les Adams)

 Cliff Lyons rides a buckboard over a cliff into the water below in an unidentified movie.

 Above, stuntman Fred Carson does a horse fall while doubling for Victor Mature in ESCORT WEST (1959).

 (Courtesy of Andy Southard)

-Above: at the Third Annual Golden Boot Awards program in 1985, Roy Rogers presented a Golden Boot to friend and stuntman Joe Yrigoyen.
-Yrigoyen began his Hollywood career doing stunts in early 1930s Mascot serials and worked for many years at Republic in westerns starring Roy, Gene Autry, Bill Elliott, others.
+Above - at the third annual Golden Boot Awards program in 1985, Roy Rogers presented a Golden Boot to friend and stuntman Joe Yrigoyen (1910-1996).
+Yrigoyen began his Hollywood career doing stunts in early 1930s Mascot serials and worked for many years at Republic in westerns starring Roy, Bill Elliott, others.
 He continued doubling and stunting in TV series such as ZORRO, BONANZA, DAVY CROCKETT, more.
+And he also did a lot of movie stuntwork in A grade films such as the chariot race in BEN HUR.
 Joe's brother Bill Yrigoyen was also a great stuntman and did a lot of work at Republic Pictures.